MACD - Moving Average Convergence/Divergence

 How does it look like?

-* The first line is a fast moving line.
+The MACD is made out of two moving lines:* The first line is a fast moving line.
 This is the line which reacts faster to the movement of the market.

 * The seconds line is a slow moving line, which is also called the signal line.